How Long Should I Wear My Retainer?

 Essix retainers are clear snap on retainers that fit over your teeth.
 These retainers need to be cleaned very well after each use but eventually the plastic will wear out and may even crack.
 Typically, Essix retainers last 1-3 years.

 Regardless of the type of retainer that you have, you should always be on the lookout for signs of wear and tear.
-If your retainer begins to lose its shape then it can no longer effectively retain your teeth.
+If your retainer begins to lose its shape so that it can no longer effectively retain your teeth or you notice waking up without it in the morning you should immediately call your orthodontist for an adjustment.
 Make a habit of inspecting your retainer regularly for cracking, bending, or loosening.

 It’s important to take care of your retainer as instructed by your orthodontist.
 Proper care will help preserve the condition of your appliance and will help it last as long as possible.
 We always recommend that you bring your retainer with you to your 6-month hygiene visits so that we can inspect and clean the retainer for you.